lukaus/PokeDox/README.md

     -   Finished (visually) GUI
     -   Completed Pokemon list with dex numbers/types
     -   Filter for region, types and collection
+    -   Search by Pokemon name function

 'Blockers' for 0.9:

-    -   Implement the rest of the GUI
+    -   Implement the rest of the GUI, including editing of (editable) cells, not including Pokemon name search
     -   Implement persistence of data, either through serialization, or, more likely, writing and reading from pokemon.dat (eventually perhaps allow user-defined 'saves')

-TODO for final version (0.9 - 1.0):
+TODO for final version (1.0):

     -   Make pokemon's icon appear in the proper panel when selected
     -   Implement sorting/viewing by evolution family